 A bike park is an area of land that has a designated network of interlinked mountain bike trails.
 Whistler Mountain Bike Park is accessible by chairlift and gondola and is “gravity-fed”.
 Gravity-fed means that there is little to no pedalling involved, gravity does all the work for you.

 Whistler Mountain Bike Park is on Whistler Mountain.
-It can be accessed from Whistler Village via the Fitzsimmons Chair and the Whistler Gondola or from Creekside via the Creekside Gondola.
+It can be accessed from Whistler Village via the Fitzsimmons Chair (undergoing repairs in 2023, so not available for this summer), the Whistler Gondola or from Creekside via the Creekside Gondola.

 The “Fitz” zone is the original bike park zone.
 It has a mix of trail types and is the best place for beginners to learn as it has the most amount of green trails and some easy blue trails.
-The Fitzsimmons Zone is accessed by uploading on the Fitzsimmons Chair at the base of Whistler Mountain, or via Whistler Gondola.
+The Fitzsimmons Zone is accessed by uploading on the Fitzsimmons Chair (undergoing repairs in 2023, so not available for this summer) at the base of Whistler Mountain, or via Whistler Gondola.
 On your first trip to Whistler Mountain Bike Park, this is where you’ll spend most of your time.
 It’s the best zone to build confidence and learn how to ride a mountain bike.

 In this zone, you’ll find some more challenging trails.
 The trails generally have more difficult features, such as drops and jumps, and are much longer than the trails in the Fitzsimmons Zone.